 I attended a meeting in Seattle and was impressed with the turnout and the sincerity of the attendees.
 And I made a few new friends.
 It was fun.

-This global network is for people involved in the hospitality and lifestyle fields and the people who promote them.
+This global travel writing association is a network for people involved in the hospitality and lifestyle fields and the people who promote them.
 This non-profit is run by and for the benefit of the members, and was founded in California in 1981.

 IFWTWA isn’t just for “foodies” and wine writers, though.
 Its members cover a broad spectrum of travel destination attractions such as active and passive adventure activities, ecology, historical features, culture, fairs, festivals and special events.